Posted Tue Nov 20, 2018 at 10:04 AM PST by Steven Cohen

 Note: All listed prices reflect current Amazon discounts at press time and do not include taxes or shipping.

-VIZIO SB3220n-F6 32" 2.0 Channel Sound Bar ($89.99) - About as basic as they come, this Amazon exclusive 32" model might not include a subwoofer, but it provides a simple, inexpensive 2-channel alternative to integrated TV speakers.
-The sound bar is rated for 97 dB with less than 1% Total Harmonic Distortion, and offers Dolby Digital playback through a digital optical connection and DTS Virtual:X for simulated surround and overhead sound.
+VIZIO SB2020n-G6 20" 2.0 Sound Bar ($80) - About as basic as they come, this compact 20" model might not include a subwoofer, but it provides a simple, inexpensive 2-channel alternative to integrated TV speakers.
+The sound bar is rated for a 91dB sound pressure level, and offers a digital optical connection and DTS Virtual:X support for simulated surround and overhead sound.
 And though HDMI and Wi-Fi are not included, the device does support Bluetooth streaming.

-VIZIO SB3651-E6 36" 5.1 SmartCast Sound Bar System ($238 from Best Buy or $180 Certified Refurbished) - This 2017 sound bar system includes a compact 5.1-channel package complete with a 36-inch 3-channel sound bar unit, two rear satellite speakers, and a wireless 5.2" subwoofer.
+VIZIO SB3651-E6 36" 5.1 SmartCast Sound Bar System ($250) - This 2017 sound bar system includes a compact 5.1-channel package complete with a 36-inch 3-channel sound bar unit, two rear satellite speakers, and a wireless 5.2" subwoofer.
 The system as a whole is rated for 50 Hz - 20 kHz and a sound pressure level of 101dB.
 This unit also offers an HDMI input and output with video pass-through and ARC, and a remote with an LCD screen.
 Likewise, the sound bar includes Dolby Digital and DTS playback, and Bluetooth and Wi-Fi connectivity along with support for VIZIO's SmartCast system with Chromecast built-in, allowing users to control the speaker and stream music from the SmartCast app for mobile devices.
 In addition, the unit works with Google Assistant voice control via a separate Google Home device.

-Yamaha YAS-207 Sound Bar ($299.95) - The YAS-207 is a 200 watt sound bar system with four 1-3/4" woofers and dual 1" tweeters on the main unit and a separate wireless 6-1/4" cone subwoofer.
-HDMI ARC connectivity with 4K HDR passthrough is featured as well along with digital optical and analog audio connections.
-In addition, the YAS-207 includes support for DTS Virtual:X post-processing.
+Yamaha YAS-209 Sound Bar ($330) - The YAS-209 is a 200 watt sound bar with 1-3/4" cone × 4, 1" dome × 2 on the main unit, and a separate 100 watt wireless 6-1/2" cone subwoofer.
+HDMI ARC connectivity with 4K HDR passthrough is featured as well along with a digital optical connection.
+In addition, the YAS-209 includes support for DTS Virtual:X post-processing.
 This feature is designed to create an immersive audio experience with multiple dimensions -- including height -- from a single sound bar system without the need for ceiling speakers, upward firing drivers, or surround speakers.
-Check out our full review for more details.
+Finally, the device also offers integrated Alexa voice control capabilities.

 With this section, we're going to kick things up a notch with a few more robust sound bar options geared toward customers looking for beefier performance or more convenient design features, including Dolby Atmos support -- all while still coming in under $900.